 Facilities: None

 One of the most distinctive rock faces in the southern Okanagan is Peach Cliff, created from a violet history of volcanoes, earthquakes and glacial melt.
-As well as providing a backdrop for Okanagan Falls, Peach Cliff also offers hikers spectacular panoramas of Skaha Lake.

-The trail approaches the top of the cliff from behind, meaning that the views are only revealed towards the end of the hike.
 Think of it as a reward for making the trip!
 An interesting side trail takes in an old quarry pit, usually sparkling green and turquoise in the sun.

-The final section of the Peach Cliff trail becomes quite narrow and steep at times, but it is not necessarily to go to the top for the best views.
+The final section of the Peach Cliff trail becomes quite narrow and steep at times, but it is not necessary to go to the top for the best views.
 For more info, check the below post.

 Essential tips for hiking in Penticton